 The grill also features heat protection exterior handles that remain cool to the touch even while cooking!

-Best for the Beginner: Char-Broil TRU-Infrared Kettleman Charcoal Grill
+Best for Beginners: Char-Broil TRU-Infrared Kettleman Charcoal Grill

 What We Love: Solid and lasting quality, heats evenly